 4. Delhi Darwaza – The main entrance facing towards Delhi, North India.
 Well-known for its massiveness and architecture.
 This door is 21 feet high and its width is 14 feets.

 How To Reach Shaniwar Wada?

-You can use city bus or autos to reach there.
-As it is present in the heart of the city, it is very easy to reach there.
-If you are carrying your own vehicle then there is parking available inside Shaniwar Wada.
+By Road: This historical monument is situated in the heart of the city.
+If you are coming by road then you can take a public or private transport to reach this palace.
+If you are coming with your own vehicle then there is parking available in the palace campus.
 Don’t park your vehicle anywhere outside.
 As it is located on one of the most crowded streets of Pune.

 Shaniwar Wada Timings

 It remains open on all weekdays.
 Timings may be changed during public holidays.
 Tourist can experience the wonderful light and sound show on every day.
 This show will be in Marathi and English languages.
 Marathi show timing is 7:15 pm to 8:10 pm.
 While English show timing is 8:15 pm to 9:10 pm.